A9 highway (Lithuania)

 The A9 highway is a highway in Lithuania (Magistraliniai keliai).
 It runs from Panevėžys, through Radviliškis to Šiauliai.
 The length of the road is 78.94 kilometres.

 The speed limit for most of the road's length is 90 km/h.
 This route is a part of International E-road network (part of European route E272).

+The major reconstruction of the A9 section—which converted the Radviliškis–Šiauliai highway into a modern 4-lane expressway and built the Kairiai Bypass—took place in the early 2010s: